Cl0v1s/Spectr/README.md

 There are three types of monsters.
 -The Hangrer, who eat the blocks.
 -The Fater, who inflate the Blocks.
--The Vices, who steal you a live when they hit you.
+-The Vices, who steal you a life when they hit you.
 With pressing "space" you can afraid the Vices.

 Where I can try it ?